Careers

 We are a dynamic team with a big mandate that offers our employees both challenging and meaningful work.
 As an independent office of the Legislature, we offer competitive salaries and an attractive total compensation package.
 Click here for more information on Employee Benefits.

 Our office is located in beautiful Victoria, British Columbia.
-For more information on Victoria and BC, visit Hello BC.
+For more information on Victoria and BC, visit Super, Natural British Columbia.

 We are striving to build a diverse team to represent the population we serve and to better meet the needs of our citizens.
 We encourage applications from Indigenous, Black or racialized persons, women, people with diverse gender identities or expressions, and/or people with disabilities.

-The Office of the Information and Privacy Commissioner (OIPC) provides independent oversight and enforcement of BC’s access and privacy laws under the Freedom of Information and Protection of Privacy Act (FIPPA) and the Personal Information Protection Act (PIPA).
+The OIPC provides independent oversight and enforcement of BC’s access and privacy laws under the Freedom of Information and Protection of Privacy Act (FIPPA) and the Personal Information Protection Act (PIPA).
+The newly established Emerging Information and Privacy Technologies team advances the Office’s regulatory framework, workflows, and understanding of emerging technology so that the office can quickly respond to projects, legislation, and complaints about emerging information and privacy technologies (e.g. automated decision-making tools, surveillance technologies, biometrics).

 Complete qualifications, including competencies, are outlined in the job profile which can be found linked at the bottom of the page.

 Over time through performance based in-range movement, the successful candidate in this competition will have the opportunity to reach the maximum of their position’s salary band.
-The starting salary for this position is anticipated to be approximately $114,152.46 and will be determined with consideration of the successful candidate’s relevant education and experience.
+The staring salary for this position is anticipated to be approximately $101,009.57 and will be determined with consideration of the successful candidate’s relevant education and experience.

 This position is currently based in our office located in Victoria, BC with the potential for telework options available.